-To our knowledge, this is the first paper that studies macro-fiscal issues related to weather shocks in a stochastic framework.4 The stochastic element is very important at least for two reasons.
+To our knowledge, this is the first paper in the nonlinear DSGE literature that studies the long-run macro-fiscal consequences of weather shocks in a stochastic framework.4 The stochastic element is very important at least for two reasons.
 First, it is more realistic: while in deterministic models agents know the exact timing and magnitudes of disasters, in this more realistic setting, agents know the distribution of disaster shocks, with the realization of shocks being stochastic.
 Second, the stochastic steady state of the model depends on the distribution of the shocks.
 Therefore, while natural disasters are modeled as exogenous shocks, they have long-run effects on macroeconomic outcomes.
 In contrast, deterministic models can only have a deterministic steady state that, by construction, is independent of the distribution of exogenous shocks and, despite being buffeted by large shocks, the economy will eventually revert back to it.
 In our framework, given the forward-looking nature of agents and the presence of Epstein-Zin preferences in the model, the distribution of natural disaster shocks affects investment decisions even in the absence of an actual disaster realization.

 Our main findings are as follows.
 First, weather shocks could significantly undermine the development process of many low-income countries and small states; insofar climate change continues to increase the magnitude and frequency of these destructive shocks, it is very likely to weigh to an even larger extent on the well-being or even mere existence of these and other larger countries.
 We make this point formally in the paper by running simulations with alternative calibrations of the distribution of disaster shocks.
 We find that only due to being subject to more frequent and powerful natural disasters, disaster-prone countries grow on average by 1 percent less a year than their non-disaster-prone peers.
-Second, we find sizable welfare losses in disaster-prone countries, with a permanent loss in consumption of 1.6 percent relative to non-disaster-prone ones.
-Third, assuming shifts in the disaster distributions similar to those observed in the past decade, climate change, in the long run, may amplify the gap in growth to 3 percent a year while making the welfare losses about seven times larger.
-The main channels via which natural disasters propagate from a macroeconomic viewpoint, are the destruction of (private and public) capital modeled as a permanent one-off depreciation of the stock of existing capital and a temporary decline in productivity.
-Fourth, the fall in output also translates into lower government revenues and a higher public debt.
-On average, disaster-prone countries have a public debt 1.54 percentage points of GDP higher than non-disaster-prone countries, with this difference skyrocketing to 11 percent of GDP under a climate change scenario.
+Second, we find sizable welfare losses

+3Indeed, Gourio (2012) uses projection methods to simulate a disaster realization.